abalasu1/Openshift/4.x/installation/Install.md

 Log output on bootstrap node
 journalcrl -b -f -u bootkube.services
 ```
+## Remove boostrap node
+- Bootstrap node at this point can be removed safely

 ## Final Install Steps
 At this point, nodes should get listed properly.